ninoseki/jsac_mihari_workshop/docs/introduction.md

 ## Problem Statements

 - Pros and cons in the Internet search engines, passive DNS/SSL services:
-  - e.g. I can find CVE-xxx in X but not Y
+  - e.g. I can find CVE-xxx in X but not Y.
-- Data management (How do you manage search results?)
+- Data management.
+(How do you manage search results?)
-- Searching is boring and human error is inevitable
+- Searching is boring and human error is inevitable.

 ## Mihari Is to Rescue

-- One Sigma-like rule to rule multiple services like the One Ring
+- One Sigma-like rule to rule multiple services like the One Ring.

 <figure markdown>
   ![img](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d4/One_Ring_Blender_Render.png/125px-One_Ring_Blender_Render.png)
 </figure>

-- SQL database based data management
+- SQL database based data management.

 - Automate all the things!